zaoyang/30-days-of-web-development/day-08/day-08.cq.md

 ![](public/assets/tag-element-text.gif)

-Hopefully, by uncommenting the HTML, you can see how the various HTML tags work and effect what you see on the browser.
+Hopefully, by uncommenting the HTML, you can see how the various HTML tags work and affect what you see on the browser.

 6\.
 For our last step, let's make it so the **bold word** and *italic word* are on two separate lines.

 ![](public/assets/break-up.png)

-To do this in HTML, we are going to use the HTML line break tag `<br>`.
-It does what it sounds like it does, adds a line break.
+To break up these lines in HTML, we are going to use the HTML line break element `<br>`.
+This element is effectively a carriage-return, adding a line break where you insert it.

-Back in VSCode, add the `<br>` tag in between the `<b></b>` element and the `<em></em>` element.
+Back in your text editor, add the `<br>` element in-between the `<b></b>` element and the `<em></em>` element.

 ![](public/assets/break-up.gif)

-After saving your changes in VSCode, refresh the browser to see the changes take effect.
+Save your changes, and then refresh the browser to see the changes take effect.

 ![](public/assets/broken-up.png)